Type 15 tank: Armament

-Type 15 light tank features a fully-stabilized 105 mm rifled gun, which is reportedly superior to the old ZPL-94 105 mm rifled gun fitted on Type 88 and Type 59 tanks.
+The Type 15 light tank features a fully stabilized 105 mm rifled gun, which is reportedly superior to the old ZPL-94 105 mm rifled gun fitted on Type 88 and Type 59 tanks.
 It is reported that the main gun has an effective firing range of 3 km and is compatible with all standard NATO 105 mm tank ammunition.
 The sustained fire rate is supported by a bustle-mounted autoloader system, which reduces the crew to 3.
-The spent cases are ejected automatically via a hatch at the turret rear.
 The Type 15 tank can hold 38 rounds of various 105 mm shells.

 The ammunition selections include APFSDS, HEAT and HE (High explosive) rounds and gun-launched ATGM.
 APFSDS and HEAT rounds are used against enemy armor while HE round is used against enemy infantry positions, light/non-armored vehicles, buildings, and field fortifications.
 The APFSDS projectiles are capable of penetrating 500 mm of armored steel at 2000 m.

 The penetration capabilities of 105 mm APFSDS are not considered as sufficient to penetrate the front armor of modern main battle tanks such as T-90 or VT-4.
 To defeat well-protected opponents, the tank would use the 105 mm gun-launched ATGM with tandem high-explosive anti-tank (HEAT) warheads, offering much higher penetration.
 The missile reportedly has a range of 5 km and is capable of engaging low-flying helicopters.

-Other armament includes a QJT-88 5.8 mm coaxial machine gun, a remotely-controlled weapon station mounted on the turret roof, which is fitted with QLZ-04 35 mm automatic grenade launcher and QJC-88 12.7 mm heavy machine gun.
+Other armament includes a QJT-88 5.8 mm coaxial machine gun, a remotely controlled weapon station mounted on the turret roof, which is fitted with QLZ-04 35 mm automatic grenade launcher and QJC-88 12.7 mm heavy machine gun.